 - Owners must keep the dog in a secured, six-sided enclosure while on the owner's property.
 (See definition in City Code section 18-7)

 - Owners must post a sign at least 8"x10" stating "Pit Bull Dog" at each entrance to the owner's property.

 - Owners must keep the pit bull leashed and muzzled while not on the owner's property.

-- Owners must notify staff of the City Manager or his authorized representative within 5 days if the pit bull is lost, stolen, dies or has puppies.
+- Owners must notify Animal Control within 5 days if the pit bull is lost, stolen, dies or has puppies.

-Unregistered pit bulls from outside city limits may be temporarily transported into or through Springfield for veterinarian appointments, grooming appointments or competitions.
-While inside city limits, dogs must be confined in a secure, temporary enclosure.
+Unregistered pit bulls from outside city limits may be temporarily transported into or through Springfield for veterinarian appointments or grooming appointments.
+While inside city limits, dogs must be confined in a secure, temporary enclosure and muzzled.

 Owners found to be in violation will face prosecution.
-Dogs may be immediately impounded and destroyed after seven days.
-Owners must file a petition with the city within seven days to dispute the dog's classification as a pit bull.
 Owners may also be ticketed and fined for violations.